-The former Borussia Dortmund attacking midfielder starred for his former club netting 21 goals in 49 appearances, and while he has scored twice in six appearances for United, Kagawa revealed he has been instructed to be more dangerous.
+The ex-Borussia Dortmund attacking midfielder starred for his former club, netting 21 goals in 49 appearances, and while he has scored twice in six appearances for United, Kagawa revealed he has been instructed to be more dangerous.

 And the Japanese playmaker appears to have been ordered to stay forward and face the opposition goal so as not to drop back too deep and nullify his goalscoring instincts.